 Some homeowners want a filter right on their sink mount.
 Many faucet styles now have built-in filters right on the spout.
 Vegetable and sink sprayers may also be important to you.
 Sprayers now come right on the faucet handle itself rather than as a separate fixture.

 Kitchen faucets offer function that you may customize for your particular need and style.
-Contact Pride Plumbing today to learn more about our available kitchen fixtures for your new installation or remodel.
+Contact Pride Plumbing today to learn more about our available kitchen fixtures for your new installation.